By the end of this section, you should be able to:

 Parents also teach children gender roles.
 Gender roles are an important part of the economic function of a family.
 In each family, there is a division of labor that consists of instrumental and expressive roles.
 Men tend to assume the instrumental roles in the family, which typically involve work outside of the family that provides financial support and establishes family status.
 Women tend to assume the expressive roles, which typically involve work inside of the family which provides emotional support and physical care for children (Crano and Aronoff 1978).
 According to functionalists, the differentiation of the roles on the basis of sex ensures that families are well balanced and coordinated.
 When family members move outside of these roles, the family is thrown out of balance and must recalibrate in order to function properly.
 For example, if the father assumes an expressive role such as providing daytime care for the children, the mother must take on an instrumental role such as gaining paid employment outside of the home in order for the family to maintain balance and function.

 Conflict theorists are quick to point out that U.S. families have been defined as private entities, the consequence of which has been to leave family matters to only those within the family.
 Many people in the United States are resistant to government intervention in the family: parents do not want the government to tell them how to raise their children or to become involved in domestic issues.
 Conflict theory highlights the role of power in family life and contends that the family is often not a haven but rather an arena where power struggles can occur.
 This exercise of power often entails the performance of family status roles.
-Conflict theorists may study conflicts as simple as the enforcement of rules from parent to child, or they may examine more serious issues such as domestic violence (spousal and child), sexual assault, marital rape, and incest.
+Conflict theorists may study conflicts as simple as the enforcement of rules from caretaker to child, or they may examine more serious issues such as domestic violence (spousal and child), sexual assault, marital rape, and incest.